matze-dd/Tex2txt/README.md

 We ask for apology.

 ## General description
-This is a Python script for extracting raw text from LaTeX documents.
+This is a Python script for the extraction of plain text from LaTeX documents.
 Used in batch mode, it can help to create a single compact report from language examination of a complete document tree.
 While virtually no text should be dropped by the filter,